JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson4.md

 #### **Creating the `Applier`**

-* Appliers are created when creating the Composition
+* Done when creating the Composition

 ```kotlin
 // Integration point with the platform